Lee and Karen Duquette,

 big waves on Lake Michigan

 Below: Then it was time to start the long walk back to the car.
-The two RV Gypsies took a lot of rest stops along the way, and at times Karen Duquette just plopped down into the soft sand and wondered how she was going to continue.
-But of course, they had no choice, and an hour and a half later they were at the top of the last sand dune looking down at Glen Lake again.
+Lee and Karen Duquette took a lot of rest stops along the way, and at times Karen just plopped down into the soft sand and wondered how she was going to continue.
+But of course, she had no choice.
+An hour and a half later they were at the top of the last sand dune looking down at Glen Lake again but still a bit to go.

-Along the way they met mostly young people, and when the two RV Gypsies told them how many more dunes they had to climb to reach the lake, most of the people turned around and did not continue their journey.
+Along the way they had met mostly young people, and when the two RV Gypsies told them how many more dunes they had to climb to reach the lake, most of the people turned around and did not continue their journey.

 look below